aavanir/cse15l-lab-reports/index.md

 I also ran the following combinations.
 For some of the commands I didn't get any ouputs and for some I got errors.
 * ```cd ``` and ```cp ```
 ![Image](Screen Shot 2023-04-10 at 11.48.18 AM.png)
+In this screenshot, there is an error.

 * ```pwd ``` and ```ls```
 ![Image](Screen Shot 2023-04-10 at 11.48.51 AM.png)
+In this screenshot, the pwd command ran becuase the current working directory was printed but the ls command did not.

 * ```mkdir ``` and ```pwd ```
 ![Image](Screen Shot 2023-04-10 at 11.49.29 AM.png)
+In this screenshot, nothing is printed.

 2. Run the following commands and note the output.